 Key Takeaways

 - Platform Popularity: WordPress powers over 40% of websites globally.
-It is known for its extensive customization through plugins, while Yola focuses on simplicity and ease of use for beginners.
+It is known for its plugin-based customizations, while Yola focuses on simplicity and ease of use for beginners.

 - Ease of Use: Yola’s drag-and-drop functionality allows users to build websites quickly without coding experience.
 WordPress can have a steep learning curve, requiring familiarity with themes and plugins.

-- Customization Options: WordPress offers thousands of themes and plugins for detailed personalization, while Yola’s options are more limited, which may restrict more complex designs and features.
+- Customization Options: WordPress has thousands of themes and plugins for detailed personalization, while Yola’s options are more limited, which may restrict more complex designs and features.

 - Pricing Structure: WordPress is free but incurs costs for hosting and premium features, leading to potential monthly expenses between $10 and over $100.
 Yola offers monthly plans with hosting included, starting with a free option.